Spring Semester 2018

 - Explore areas of special interest independent of their normal two-semester program.

 - Accelerate their degree programs through a full year of study

 Golden West College begins the admission cycle for the fall semester and summer session on the preceding April 1, and for the spring semester the preceding October 1.
-All questions regarding admission procedures will be handled by the Enrollment Center located in the Administration Building.
+All questions regarding admission procedures will be handled by the Admissions & Records located in the Student Services Center.

 Open Enrollment Policy